alexaf2000/redsys-rest/README.md

 * Refund ([see docs](https://pagosonline.redsys.es/funcionalidades-devolucion.html))

 ##### To-do:
-* Authorization
+* Authorization with already tokenized credit card
 * Pre-Authorization
 * Cancellation
 * ....

-### Are you missing something?
+### About the package

-:heart_eyes: **Easy to contribute:** Just implement a new order with the required parameters and that's it :smile:. ( Don't forget to test it :smirk: )
+Based on erusso7/redsys-rest.